 Tanah Lot Temple, Bali

-There were scenic pathways and tropical gardens which were alluring and some restaurants as well to keep you full.
+There were scenic pathways and tropical gardens which were alluring and some restaurants as well to keep you full on this day of our trip to Bali.
 We decided to eat at Warung Mandala restaurant because of its picturesque view.
 It was all windy, musical and doting.
 We asked for any of their traditional “Vegetarian” meals, and this was what we got.
 It looked so ordinary but tasted heavenly unique, probably because of their own spices and herbs. 🙂

 Wayan took us back to our villa, but this time, we just dozed off in the car while on our way.
-We skipped the dinner and we were not too hungry so we just had some pool and wine time followed by some maggie later.
-Bathing makes you hungry, and so were we.
+We skipped the dinner as we were not too hungry.
+We just had some pool and wine time followed by some maggie later.
+Bathing makes one hungry, and so were we.

 Slippers: Repeated ones, Heels, CP